Felix1898/CalCinBasicC/README.md

 # CalCinBasicC

-A Calculator Made Using Basic C ; Tested on CodeBlocks
+A Calculator App Made Using Basic C ;
+Tested on CodeBlocks;
+This calculator can perform most operations present in a Standard Scientific Calculator.

+Felix 1898 <2017>